KogarashiNetwork/Kogarashi/book/6_1_plonk_pallet.md

 }

 ```
 With above tests, we can confirm that your pallet is coupling with `plonk-pallet` and these functions work correctly.
-You can check the `plonk-pallet` specification [here](https://docs.rs/pallet-plonk/latest/pallet_plonk/).
+You can check the `plonk-pallet` example [here](https://github.com/zero-network/zero/pallet_plonk.rs).
 Happy hacking!